nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 Let's change the source code node_modules/@vuepress/plugin-google-analytics

-I am just adding a console.log and see what's the ID like
+I am just adding a console.log and seeing what's the ID like

 ``` js
 define () {